-The Group's lease liabilities amounted to \$\mathbb{P}1.21\$ billion \$\mathbb{P}1.25\$ billion as of March 31, 2021 and December 31, 2020, respectively.
+The Group's lease liabilities amounted to \$\mathbb{P}1.17\$ billion \$\mathbb{P}1.25\$ billion as of June 30, 2021 and December 31, 2020, respectively.

-Estimating variable considerations arising from change orders and claims

-The Group frequently agrees to change orders that modify the scope of its work previously agreed with customers and regularly submits claims to customers when unanticipated additional costs are incurred because of delays or changes in scope caused by the customers.
-PFRS 15 requires the Group to recognize, as part of its revenue from construction contracts, the estimated amounts the Group expects to be entitled to and to be received from customers due to these change orders and claims (otherwise known as variable considerations), provided that it is highly probable that a significant reversal of the revenue recognized in connection with these variable considerations will not occur in the future.
+Estimating variable considerations arising from change orders and claims expects to be entitled to and to be received from customers due to these change orders and claims (otherwise known as variable considerations), provided that it is highly probable that a significant reversal of the revenue recognized in connection with these variable considerations will not occur in the future.
 For these unpriced change orders and claims, the Group uses the "most likely amount" method to predict the amount to which it will be entitled and expected to be received from the customers.
 The Group also updates its estimate of the transaction price to reflect any changes in circumstances that would result to changes in amount of variable considerations and corresponding increase or decrease in the contract assets.